Expensify/slate/source/employeeUpdater/index.html.md

 approvalLimit | Integer | If passed, determines who the employee should forward the report to when they approve reports over `overLimitApprover` overLimitApprover | String | Who the manager should forward reports to if a report is over `approvalLimit`.
-Required if an `approvalLimit` is specified limitApprover | String | Alias for `overLimitApprover` isTerminated | Boolean | If set to true, the employee will be removed from the `policyID` domainGroupID | String | The ID of the domain group this domain member should be added to approvesTo | String | If a valid email address is passed, determines who the employee should forward the report to
+Required if an `approvalLimit` is specified limitApprover | String | Alias for `overLimitApprover` workerStatus | String | If "On Leave", they won't be added as any employee's manager.
+They'll be replaced by their own manager isTerminated | Boolean | If set to true, the employee will be removed from the `policyID` domainGroupID | String | The ID of the domain group this domain member should be added to approvesTo | String | If a valid email address is passed, determines who the employee should forward the report to